vishnuDD/vishnuDD/README.md

 - 👋 Hi, I’m @vishnuDD
-- 👀 I’m interested in photography
+- 👀 I’m interested in programing
-- 🌱 I’m currently learning photoshop
+- 🌱 I’m currently learning c++

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me vishnudevkt@gmail.com